angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 plan.
 As with all the subarchetypes, there is a lot of flexibility available to any pilots that wish to give this style a go and plenty of toolbox to work with.

-Here is an example decklist that recently won the 4 Seasons paper event in Italy by Dalibor Szegho.
+Here is an example decklist that recently won the 4Seasons paper event in Italy by Dalibor Szegho.

 ::decklist{path=2022/09/15/dalibor-szegho}